sirrazor05/cloud/data_analyst/sql.md

 - Network latency.

 Use profiling tools, logs, and execution plans to diagnose.

-### What Is the Difference Between a Database View and a Materialized View?<a name="view-vs-materialized-view"></a>

-- **View:** A virtual table based on a query.
-Data is not stored, calculated on access.
-- **Materialized view:** Stores the result physically.
-Faster reads but needs refresh to stay current.

 ### What Are Some Common Pitfalls with NULL Values in SQL?<a name="null-pitfalls"></a>